-Any additional regional road network provision needs to support a multi-modal function, catering for public transport. walking and cycling in addition to private motorised traffic.
+Any additional regional road network provision needs to support a multi-modal function, catering for public transport, walking and cycling in addition to private motorised traffic.
 The regional road network provision is required to cater for the following:

-- Provide access to 'open-up' planned development lands; - Provide walking and cycling linkages; - Provide access and priority to public transport routes; - Cater for orbital public transport provision; - Facilitate the removal of through traffic from Cork City Centre: and - Facilitate the removal of local traffic from strategic road routes.
+- Provide access to 'open-up' planned development lands; - Provide walking and cycling linkages; - Provide access and priority to public transport routes; - Cater for orbital public transport provision; - Support lower speeds and facilitate the concept of legibility using the design principles of the Design Manual for Urban Roads and Streets: - Facilitate the removal of through traffic from Cork City Centre; and - Facilitate the removal of local traffic from strategic road routes.